 Type of Home Care Coverage

 Table 18 summarizes sales by type of home care coverage.
 Historically, the WS market sold few policies with a home care maximum equal to the facility maximum.
 But with increasing emphasis on home care and simplicity, that difference faded.
-However, in 2018, one insurer sold 22 percent of its WS policies with a home care maximum equal to 75 percent of the facility maximum.
-Table 18 also shows that monthly determination dominates the NWS market, but daily determination still dominates the WS market.
+The increase in the percentage of WS policies with a maximum home care benefit equal to the nursing home maximum (81.7 percent in 2018 vs. 93.9 percent in 2019) is attributable to a change in participants.
+Table 18 also shows that monthly determination dominates the NWS market, but daily determination still dominates the WS market, albeit less so in the executive carve-out market.

 Many worksite products embed a “partial cash alternative” feature (which allow claimants, in lieu of any other benefit that month, to use approximately one-third of their benefit for whatever purpose they wish, with the balance extending the benefit period) or a small informal care benefit.

 We thank insurance company staff for submitting the data and responding to questions promptly.
-We also thank Nicole Gaspar and Alex Geanous of Milliman for managing the data expertly.
+We also thank Nicole Gaspar, Alex Geanous and Anders Hendrickson of Milliman for managing the data expertly.

 We reviewed data for reasonableness.
 Nonetheless, we cannot assure that all data is accurate.